cloudbank/3SS/README.md

 # 3SS ©
-An Android dhash algorithm that does NN, greyscale, and fingerprint in one pass.
-Currently written to detect exact duplicates.
+An Android dhash algorithm that does reduction, greyscale, and fingerprint in one pass.
+Currently written to detect exact duplicates with box interpolation.
+I am reworking it to use a higher quality downsizing algorithm.
 Available in C++ and Kotlin.